National Science Foundation (NSF)

 GrantWatch ID#: 177489

-- Synthesis proposals are two years duration.
+- Synthesis proposals are three years duration.

 - Conference proposals are one year duration.

 - A Resource Center will also be supported for a duration of 3 years in the 2021 fiscal year.